 Clinical Psychology Program

-Welcome to our program's web page, where you'll find much information on the nature of our training opportunities (e.g., curriculum, resources and clinical practica), internship outcomes, full disclosure data, and program faculty.
+Welcome to the Clinical program's webpage, where you'll find information on Auburn’s training opportunities in clinical psychology.
+These opportunities include specialized curriculum, research training resources and clinical practica.
+Additionally, you will find information on internship outcomes, full disclosure data, and program faculty.

 Informed by the above training philosophy and model, the following goals and objectives serve as guiding foci with which competencies and successful completion of training milestones are associated:

 To produce graduates who understand research methodology, adopt a scientifically minded orientation to evaluating information presented to them, and conduct and disseminate methodologically sound research relevant to the practice of psychology.